 A hybrid Motability car is a vehicle available through the scheme that emits less harmful emissions into the environment.
 Green cars like hybrids, often called eco-friendly or environmentally friendly cars, pollute the environment less and tend to have lower running costs, which is great for Motability drivers who want to make the money they spend on fuel go as far as possible.

-A full hybrid (sometimes called a parallel hybrid) uses the engine of the vehicle and an electric motor to power the car, usually simultaneously but sometimes independently (mainly at low speeds).
+A full hybrid (sometimes called a parallel hybrid or a self -charging hybrid) uses the engine of the vehicle and an electric motor to power the car, usually simultaneously but sometimes independently (mainly at low speeds).
 This is the most common type of hybrid car (popularised by the Toyota Prius), storing a small amount electricity to give the engine a little extra power and improving the overall fuel economy.

 As technology has progressed, carmakers have employed different kinds of technology to create greener and more efficient cars.
 Some have opted for the hybrid option, where the traditional engine is used in conjunction with an electric motor and a battery pack to power the car more efficiently.